Early American publishers and printers: 18th century

-During the first quarter of the eighteenth century, there were twice as many printers in Boston as there were for in all the other colonies combined.
+In the beginning of the 18th century, there were twice as many printers in Boston as there were for in all the other colonies combined.
 There were only six American newspapers, where four of them were published in Boston.
-Moreover, the greater majority of the books and pamphlets of the period bore a Boston imprint, making eastern Massachusetts the literary and typographic center of colonial America.
+The majority of the books and pamphlets of the period bore a Boston imprint, making eastern Massachusetts the literary and typographic center of colonial America.

 Colonial newspapers played an active role during the Christian revivalist controversy that occurred in the early 1740s.
 The controversy started in and centered around Boston, where Thomas Fleet was one of the most visible critics, using his Boston Evening Post to publish criticism against the established Clergy, along with the newspaper of Thomas Prince, The Christian History.

-On September 25, 1690, the first newspaper to emerge in the British colonies in America was the Publick Occurrences Both Forreign and Domestick, printed and published in Boston by Richard Pierce for Benjamin Harris.
-Harris had fled England for fear of religious persecution and speaking out against the crown.
-His newspaper was welcomed and received enthusiastically by the colonists, however, it was not approved or well regarded by the colonial governor, especially since it had no official printing license, required by British law at that time. i.e."no person [was to] keep any printing-press for printing, nor [was] any book, pamphlet or other matter whatsoever" without "especial leave and license first obtained" from the governor.
-As one historian put it, "the first newspaper published in America became the first to be suppressed by the authorities" In 1695 Harris returned to England where he was arrested for publishing his newspaper.
-The first successful newspaper in America was The Boston News-Letter, which appeared in 1704, and until 1719 it was the only newspaper in the colonies.